PythonCharmers/CoursePreparation/what_to_expect.md

 ## Hosted courses

-**Computer:** For training courses we host, we will provide an internet-connected computer for you during the course.
+**Computer:** For face-to-face training courses Python Charmers host, we will provide an internet-connected computer for you during the course.

 **Food and drink:** For training courses we host, we will provide lunch, morning and afternoon tea, and drinks.
 Please let us know at <info@pythoncharmers.com> if you have special dietary requirements.